Cecilio Trinidad (he/ him)* Land Steward

 As the Director of the Climate Beneficial Verification Program, Siena is responsible for scaling the strategic direction of the program to align with market demands for measurable, traceable, and holistic climate solutions.
 As someone whose experience spans design, marketing, strategy, education and tool development, they specialize in bringing together the often disconnected worlds of data and storytelling, business realities and aspirations.
 Over the last decade they have worked with small innovators to large sector players including, Textile Exchange, Patagonia, Parsons School for Design, Gap, Nike, and the Sustainable Apparel Coalition.
 Siena’s passion for regeneration began after living next to a small scale cattle rancher in Colorado, and believes strongly in reconnecting the narrative of communities and ecosystems in our contemporary sustainability discourse.

-As Fibershed’s Finance Director, Vicki Russo oversees financial aspects of the organization, human resources, and organizational policies.
+As Fibershed’s Director of Business Administration, Vicki Russo oversees financial aspects of the organization, human resources, and organizational policies.
 She holds a BA in Business Management.
 She has spent the past 30 years working in training and development and organizational development.
 Vicki was born and raised in Sonoma County and is excited to contribute to this community.

 Rebecca Burgess, photo by Paige GreenRebecca Burgess (she/ her) Executive Director

 Rebecca Burgess has two decades of experience working at the intersection of ecology, fiber systems, and regional economic development.
 She is the author of the best-selling book Harvesting Color, a bioregional look into the natural dye traditions of North America, and Fibershed: Growing a Movement of Farmers, Fashion Activists, and Makers for a New Textile Economy released in 2019.
 She has taught at Westminster College, Harvard University, and California College of the Arts.
-She also holds a new board position at the Livestock Conservancy and is serving on the leadership council of the Center for Regenerative Agriculture and Resilient Systems at Chico State University.
+She serves on the leadership council of the Center for Regenerative Agriculture and Resilient Systems at Chico State University, as Board Secretary for Hukuuiko (a non-profit serving the Coast Miwok Tribal Council), and on the board of the Carbon Cycle Institute.

 *We are grateful to work with a talented team of consultants and project leaders, all of whom conduct specialized services for the organization, along with other work in the community.
 For a full list of contractors, please contact hello@fibershed.org.